What are the library hours?

 The reference collection has been integrated into the library’s general collection.
 These items may now be checked out.

-Daily newspapers are located between the audio visual and periodical sections near the main entrance.
+Daily newspapers and periodicals are located near the main entrance.

 Are there audiovisual (DVD or Audiobook) materials in your collection?

 Yes.
-The audiovisual collection is located near the circulation desk.
+The audiovisual collection is located near the back entrance to the library.